AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 - `Operator`: Mobile Network Operator (MNO), or CSP/telco operator, exposing network capabilities via standard CAMARA APIs.
 - `Aggregator`: aggregate Operator’s CAMARA standardised APIs for building services offered to application developers.
 An aggregator can be a hyperscaler (e.g. Vonage, AWS, Azure, Google Cloud) offering its own services or directly exposing CAMARA APIs available at the operators, or it can be a telco operator acting as an aggregator, i.e.: aggregating other telco operators and exposing CAMARA APIs available at these telco operators.
 - `API Exposure Platform`: Operator's platform for exposing network capabilities via standard CAMARA APIs.
 It is the platform that exposes the CAMARA APIs to application developers and provides the authentication and authorization mechanisms to access them.
 It is also responsible for consent management.
 It typically consists of at least an Auth Server and an API Gateway.
+- `On-net`and `Off-net`: A connection from the user's mobile device to the Camara API endpoint or to the Camara Authorzization Server is `On-net`if the IP-connectivity of the mobile device if provided by a telco thus enabling the AZ to determine the subscriber by e.g. IP-to-MSISDN translation or other methods. `Off-net` means determining the subscriber by means of analysing the IP-connection is not possible.
+-
 >[TO BE EDITED/COMPLETED]

 ## Purposes